keirf/pcb-projects/docs/eprom-adapter/README.md

 ![Adapter when in use](assets/adapter_in_use.jpg)

 Launch the MiniPro software, select `AMD 27C4096 DIP40` device, and deselect `Check ID`.
-You may also optionally reduce `VPP Voltage` to `12.50V`, however I personally see fewer programming errors at the `13.50V` default and so I usually leave this setting unchanged.
+You may also optionally reduce `VPP Voltage` to `12.50V`, depending on your EPROM's datasheet and programming success.

 ![MiniPro Software Configuration](assets/minipro.jpg)